privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 request.

-The ``MULTIVALUEATTRIBUTES`` config value can be used to specify a list of LDAP user attributes, that should return a list of values.
-The setting is the "mobile" attribute, i.e. privacyIDEA will return a list of mobile telephone numbers.
+The ``MULTIVALUEATTRIBUTES`` config value can be used to specify a list of user attributes, that should return a list of values.
+Imagine you have a user mapping like ``{ "phone" : "telephoneNumber", "email" : "mail", "surname" : "sn", "group": "memberOf"}``.
-E.g. you can set this to ``["mobile", "memberOf"]`` and then it would also return the list of groups of the user user.
+Then you could specify ``["email", "group"]`` as the multi value attribute and the user object would return the emails and the group memberships of the user from the LDAP server as a list.

+.. note:: If the ``MULTIVALUEATTRIBUTES`` is left blank the default setting is "mobile".
+I.e. the mobile number will be returned as a list.

+The ``MULTIVALUEATTRIBUTES`` can be well used with the ``samlcheck`` endpoint (see :ref:`rest_validate`) or with the policy
+:ref:`policy_add_user_in_response`.

 The ``UID Type`` is the unique identifier for the LDAP object.
 If it is left blank, the distinguished name will be used.
 In case of OpenLDAP this can be